Meet our wear it pink hero

-Our final total for our Breast Cancer Now fundraising for 2018 was an extraordinary £3,505.00!
+Our final total for our Breast Cancer Now fundraising for wear it pink 2018 was an extraordinary £3,505.00!

-Wear it pink 2018 was a roaring success.
+It really was a roaring success.
 Even though so much work, planning and preparation go into the event - I enjoy it so much.
 I love hearing about our students and staff members’ connections with breast cancer and why they want to support our fundraising.
-Each year I am so proud of what we achieve during our pink week, but I’m also constantly thinking what else can I do.
+Each year, I am so proud of what we achieve during our pink week, but I’m also constantly thinking what else can I do.

 Keep on wearing it pink…

 Our wear it pink fundraising never stops: thanks to all the donations we received for October, we managed to continue our fundraising with Christmas raffles and even more fundraisers in the new year.
 Since our journey began with Breast Cancer Now back in 2014, we have now managed to raise £16,065, so I would like to aim for reaching £20,000 for wear it pink next year!
 Let’s do this!